shogotsuneto/go-simple-es-projector/examples/pg_to_pg/README.md

 1. **Event Store Database** (`eventstore-db:5432`): Contains the source events using `go-simple-eventstore`
 2. **Projection Database** (`projection-db:5433`): Contains the projected read model and checkpoints

-This separation demonstrates best practices for CQRS/Event Sourcing where the event store and read models are isolated.
+This separation demonstrates CQRS/Event Sourcing where the event store and read models are isolated.

 ## Features Demonstrated

-- ✅ Real `go-simple-eventstore` integration (not mocked)
+- ✅ `go-simple-eventstore` integration
 - ✅ Separate databases for event store vs projections
-- ✅ Docker Compose setup with PostgreSQL
 - ✅ Atomic projection + checkpoint persistence
 - ✅ Idempotent event handling (`ON CONFLICT DO NOTHING`)
 - ✅ Sample events pre-loaded for immediate demonstration